Shanksch/object-detection-project/README.md

 ## workflows

 -constant
 -config_entity
 -artifact_entity
 -components
 -pipeline
 -app.py

+after cloning the repository , navigate to the project directory and run the following commands

 ## how to run: